 A word of caution: this is a fairly complex Zapier integration.
 If you have never used Zapier before, we recommend that you take some time to read about the basics of building a Zap (that's what a Zapier integration is called), and maybe even try configuring some less complicated Zaps first.
 Note: because this is a Multi-step Zap (Zapier has to both find and update a record in Airtable), it can only be set up with a paid Zapier account.

-This zap will allow you to build a form that can directly edit and update records in an Airtable view; in a form, simply which record to update, enter values for just the fields you would like to change, and click submit.
+This zap will allow you to build a form that can directly edit and update records in an Airtable view; in a form, simply type the name of the record to update, enter additional values for just the fields you would like to change, and click submit.

 For instance, let's say you hired a number of contractors to help with renovating your castle.
 This Zapier integration could allow the contractors to make updates to your projects table without seeing (or having any access to) any other part of your castle renovation base.